An API-First Approach to CIAM

 Compliance

-In this case, an API-first approach enables easier integration of consent management with other internal systems, such as marketing platforms or third-party analytics tools.
-It ensures that when a user changes their preferences or requests data deletion, those changes can be synchronised across the entire infrastructure.
+In such cases, an API-first approach enables easier integration of consent management with other internal systems, such as marketing platforms or third-party analytics tools, so that when a user changes their preferences or requests data deletion, those changes can be synchronised across the entire infrastructure.

 Leave a Reply